klundberg/klundberg.com/_posts/2022-10-17-custom-trader-npcs-in-minecraft.md

 If you want to add more items that may cost different amounts or kinds of items as payment, you'll need to add a new row of command blocks in a similar configuration, and have the NPC's dialog button create a redstone block behind it.

-If you want more complex costs for items (like, 3 emeralds and a diamond for a diamond sword), you can add more chain command blocks before the final one that runs `/give` to test for and clear the right amount of items, just make sure you have enough room to hold them all in a line.
+If you want more complex costs for items (like, 3 emeralds and a diamond for a diamond sword), you can add more chain command blocks before the final one that runs `/give` to test for and clear the right amount of items, just make sure you have enough room in your build to have all the blocks you need in a single line.